This is a soft and moist pudding with morsels of melty chocolate in between and a chocolate sauce.

 METHOD

-- Sprinkle this mixture over the pudding batter.
+- Combine the sugar and cocoa: Stir the sugars and cocoa together and sprinkle this mixture over the pudding batter.

-- Pour the boiling water over the pudding.
-Pouring this over the back of a large spoon to soften the fall of the water.
+- Add the boiling water to the pudding: Pour the boiling water slowly onto a large serving spoon and let it fall into the pudding.
+Pouring this over the back of a large spoon allows it to soften the fall of the water and does not make large pools of water in the bake.

 Recipe by adventureswithsugar.com